 Module H: Co-parenting

 You have reached the last section of the survey.
 Thank you for your time and patience.
-The next set of questions is about your relationship with [NAME OF MOTHER/GUARDIAN].
+The next questions are about your relationship with [NAME OF MOTHER/GUARDIAN].
 Please think about [NAME OF MOTHER/GUARDIAN] when answering these questions and let us know if you strongly agree, agree, disagree, or strongly disagree with each of the following statements.